-There are a number of companies that hire tutors for online work, providing services to clients through video chats and virtual classrooms.
+There are a number of companies that hire tutors for online work, providing services to clients through video chat and virtual classrooms.

 Some tutoring opportunities will require you to have a degree and some will require you to have previous teaching experience.
 Others may require a degree but no experience.

 Preply offers tutoring opportunities for a wide variety of subjects.
 You can see current job listings for people who are hiring tutors (the requirements will be different for each job).
 You can also create a profile, set your own rates, and work around your schedule.